 Don’t forget to continue to teach and practice these properties throughout the year.
 We want the students to enter the upper elementary grades with an absolute understanding of these properties.

-If you want more information about each of these resources, click HERE to see them all or check out the Properties of Addition Bundle.
+If you want more information about these resources, click HERE to see them all or check out the Properties of Addition Bundle.

 Start your teaching with a FREEBIE: Properties of Addition Practice Cards.